dmbarbour/glas/docs/GlasDesign.md

             abcde..1    63 bits
             00000..0     unused

-This can also efficiently encode bitstrings of arbitrary length as a Stem terminating in a Leaf, which is useful when encoding integers.
+This allows for reasonably efficient representation of labeled data.
+We can also easily encode integers into stems.
+However, we might further extend the Node representation to more efficiently encode arrays and other useful types.

 ### Integers